Zimmer Biomet Shoulder Replacement Lawsuits

 The high number of recalls has led some to suggest the process needs to be scrapped, or at the very least severely overhauled.
 The Institute of Medicine, for example, has stated that the FDA should require each device maker to prove that moderate-risk (or Class II, which includes the Zimmer device) products are safe and effective, and possibly test the devices on actual patients instead of approving through 510(k).

-North Carolina Lawyers Can Evaluate Your Zimmer Biomet Claim – Free
+Personal Injury Lawyers Can Evaluate Your Zimmer Biomet Claim – Free

 If you received a Zimmer Biomet Comprehensive Reverse Shoulder Humeral Tray Model 115340 and you suffered side effects such as pain, infection, bone fractures, or additional surgeries, you may be entitled to compensation including: